 - Camera with Lens.
 This can be a DSLR or Mirrorless system.
 As long as you can shoot in RAW format, your camera is fine.
-In terms of lens choice, you want to use something that gives you a wide enough angle of view to capture a wide area.
-A wide angle lens (35mm or below) will work well.
+In terms of lens choice, you want to use something that gives you a wide enough angle of view to capture a big area.
+A wide-angle lens (35mm or below) will work well.

 - Tripod.
 The tripod is going to hold your camera steady.

 - Shutter Release Cable.
 A shutter release cable is going to take the image without you physically pressing the shutter release on the camera.
 This will minimalise camera shake, resulting in sharp, high-quality images.

 You can use neutral density filters, but it is only an option.
 You will need to work them into your camera settings.

 In terms of camera settings, the RAW format is a must.
 This image format holds much more information than that of a jpeg image, which allows more play in post-editing.